 (4) A person who contravenes subsection (3) commits an offence.

-[Section 85 amended by No. 16 of 2008 s.
+[Section 85 amended: No. 16 of 2008 s.
 29.]

 86. Appeal to Tribunal

 (1) A person whose authorised mine surveyor’s certificate is suspended or cancelled by the Mines Survey Board may appeal in writing to the Tribunal within 30 days of receiving notice of the suspension or cancellation.